 Flexibility exercises: Move around a little to warm up; then stretch your thighs, calves, and ankle.
 Also try the stretches for your neck, upper body, chest, and back.
 These are great after you’ve been sitting for a while hunched over your computer!

 Lower-body strength exercises: Do leg curls (this is the chair versions – use the seated and lying leg curls at the gym) and chair stand; then get up and do the toe stand, back leg raise and side leg raise.

-PS.
-For your convenience, you can click on an image or link and visit Amazon or bookmark as a favorite for future shopping.
+Click on an image or link for quick and easy shopping on Amazon.
+Or bookmark as a favorite for future shopping.
 So take the next step to reduce or prevent some of those aches and pains by getting active today !

 PSS.
 I’m currently enjoying the Office Workout 75 exercises to do at Your Desk by Kent Burden.
 I like that Kent explains why we need to exercise even more than previous generations.
 Knowing why it’s so important and knowing why we are different from the previous generation, I find very motivating.
 Be sure to click on the book image above to see the Look Inside to preview on Amazon.
 I have the exercises on Chapter 6 bookmarked.